 Validation is a broad heading that covers several different areas.

 As mentioned throughout this article, medical devices are regulated by the FDA to ensure the safety of the end patient.
 An essential component of the process is to understand the specific regulations and documentation required at each stage.
 It is important to work with an experienced contract manufacturer who has a detailed understanding of these requirements.

-As you can see, medical device packaging requires very specific knowledge that must be earned over years.
+As you can see, medical device packaging requires very specific knowledge that must be earned over the years.
 Poor packaging can cause a host of problems for medical device companies and their customers.
-A package that holds a sterile medical device has to arrive at the hospital or clinic free of holes, tears and broken seals.
-When you find a partner that can bring all this knowledge to bear on a project, they also become integral to the success of your product.
+When you find a partner that can bring the specific, expert knowledge required, they become integral to the success of your product.

-PRO-TECH Design & Manufacturing is a full-service medical device contract manufacturer that offers innovative packaging solutions, contract assembly, and sterilization services for medical devices.
+Pro-Tech Design & Manufacturing, Inc. is a full-service medical device contract manufacturer that offers innovative packaging solutions, assembly, and sterilization services for medical devices.
 Please contact us if you have any questions about medical device contract packaging.

 What are the FDA medical device packaging requirements?